Find your perfect Garmin with this comprehensive guide to features, performance, and value

 Garmin Forerunner 55

-It’s now inherited Garmin’s PacePro pacing strategies feature, which has previously needed mapping support to put it to use.
-While the Forerunner 55 lacks those mapping features, it is still able to make use of PacePro to help tackle races.
+It also inherits Garmin’s PacePro pacing strategies feature, which previously required mapping support to operate.
+Although the Forerunner 55 lacks those mapping features, it can still utilize PacePro to assist with races.

-Our only issue with the 55 is that Garmin could replace it soon.
-It was released in 2021, so we’re expecting a Forerunner 65 model to pop up in late 2024/early 2025.
+Our main concern with the 55 is that Garmin might replace it soon.
+Released in 2021, a Forerunner 65 model could emerge in 2025.
+However, in terms of sheer wearability, this remains a solid choice for low-tech runners.

 Pros